NeoGranular/lanyon/_posts/2016-06-28-martial-god-chapter-01-10.md

 At the center of the main hall was a big table, with a lot of special papers on it.

-The younger generation of He family, after the selecting a scripture, cannot leave the Book Pavilion with their selected scripture.
+The younger generation of He family, after selecting a scripture, cannot leave the Book Pavilion with their selected scripture.
 They could only make copies of the pictures and script it contained.

 Yesterday, the Ripple technique that his brother gave him, was also a copy that Yixuan made with a brush.